 • Day services

 PossAbilities has very quickly become a fast paced, outward looking social enterprise that is pushing back the boundaries in the areas in which it works.
-Since the spin out in 2014 the company has tripled in size, growing year-on-year; has always made a surplus; has become a regional rather than local company, and it has achieved a CQC Outstanding rating on two consecutive occasions – a rating given to only 2% of health and social care providers.
+Since the spin out in 2014, the company has tripled in size, growing year-on-year; has always made a surplus; has become a regional rather than local company, and it has achieved a CQC Outstanding rating – a rating given to only 5% of health and social care providers.

 E3M Member